Leutnant Edmund.

 7.5cm F.K.235 (b).

-A direct hit on the flanking wall may have come from a Sherman on the beach firing up the slope and it ricochet off the flanking wall.
+R669 casemate with a direct hit on the flanking wall, it may have come from a Sherman tank on the beach firing up the slope and it ricochet off the wall.

 R669 60° for a Field Kannon.